 Create a challenge against you, start 365-day challenge.
 Draw every day one drawing, share it on your social networks.
 Try to get constructive critiques, and learn to accept them.

-The great thing is that yours drawings skills will improve massively with time, your right (creative) side of a brain will become more active.
+The great thing is that your drawings skills will improve massively with time, your right (creative) side of a brain will become more active.
 You will improve your self-confidence, creativity, coordination.
 You will improve observation skill, which is one of most developed among artist.

 Also, don’t stay only in comfort zone, doing what you already know.
 Try different techniques of drawing, get some drawing books and read it.
-You must push yourself if you wish to improve your drawing skills, staying in comfort zone will make you good only in that one thing you already know.
+You must push yourself if you wish to improve your drawing skills, staying in the comfort zone will make you good only in that one thing you already know.

 Jump among different styles, try to draw manga or hyper-realistic portraits.
 Or try oil colors which will give you more control than acrylic colors, test yourself.

 The thing is that you must study a new way of creating art, new styles, and techniques.
-And to sharpen those skills like we said you should invest the significant part time of your life into it, but if you love art, you will not even notice how time is passing.
+And to sharpen those skills like we said you should invest the significant part-time of your life into it, but if you love art, you will not even notice how time is passing.

 And all those pieces of analyzing and testing will make you an artist, maybe not in three months or six months.
-But for sure your time will come, and you will then realize that you know a lot, but with drawing, you never stop learning.
+But for sure your time will come, and you will then realize that you know a lot, but with a drawing, you never stop learning.

 Dive in, and don’t think about time and others.
 Just enjoy.
 Become a little toddler that smiles even on simple line, use joy from childhood to be creative again.